ml-energy/zeus/docs/measure/index.md

 To monitor energy and power consumption effectively using Zeus, Prometheus and the Prometheus Push Gateway must be properly set up.
 This section outlines the assumptions and provides a guide to configure Prometheus and the Push Gateway.

 ### **Metric Name Construction**
 Zeus organizes metrics using **static metric names** and **dynamic labels** to ensure flexibility and ease of querying in Prometheus.
-Below, we document how metric names are constructed, how the `job` and `window` parameters affect the metrics, and how users can query them effectively.
+Below, we document how metric names are constructed and how users can query them effectively.

 Currently, metric names (e.g., `energy_monitor_gpu_{gpu_index}_energy_joules`) are static and cannot be overridden.
 However, users can customize the name of the window to define the context of the metrics.